🧠

 You run the AI

-Most “AI apps” quietly run up an API bill and hide the controls.
-My Brain hands them to you — pick the engine for every feature, read and edit the prompts, watch the usage, and run the heavy work on subscriptions you already pay for.
+Most “AI apps” hide the controls and run up a bill.
+My Brain hands them to you — pick the engine per feature, edit the prompts, watch the usage, and run heavy work on subscriptions you already pay for.

 Near-zero API cost

-Background AI work runs through your Codex and Gemini CLI agents — on subscriptions you already have — instead of metered API calls.
-If an engine is ever down, it falls back automatically to Claude Sonnet so nothing stalls.
+Background AI runs through your Codex CLI on subscriptions you already have — not metered API calls.
+If an engine is down, it falls back to Claude Sonnet automatically.
 Real power, without the runaway bill.

 🎛️